AseasRoa/paintor/docs/v1/templates/what-are-templates.md

 ## Template Tree (The Argument)

-The template function has an argument, which in the examples above is named `$`.
+The template function has an argument, which in the examples above is named `x`.
 This is the [Template Tree](./template-tree.md).